kerentraht/moreAutomations/README.md

 ### Usage

-Run the following command from the main folder of this repository:
+Run the following command from the main folder of this repository with extre-vars as explained below (do not keep the square brackets in the final command):
 ```
-Ansible-playbook playbooks/get_working_environments.yml  --extra-vars="refresh_token=[YOUR_REFRESH_TOKEN]"
+Ansible-playbook playbooks/get_working_environments.yml  --extra-vars="refresh_token=[YOUR_REFRESH_TOKEN] serial_id=[SERIAL_ID]"
 ```
+- refresh_token: Your user's refresh token for all Cloud Central APIs
+- serial_id (*optional*): The serial_id you would like to search for

 Example: